bougie/pycms/README.md

 ## How-to

-PyCMS is pretty simple to using it.\\
+PyCMS is pretty simple to using it.
 Write some blog post in the DATA_DIR.
-Filename have to have .md extension.\\
+Filename have to have .md extension.
-After writing posts, lanch this command :
+After writing posts, lauch this command :
 ```
 # python parse.py
 ```